-“And the second tenant?”
+“And the second tenet?”

 “If the gods show you your fate, accept it.
 Do not attempt to change it,” he replied.

-“Look at me Ahbay, meet my eyes.”
+“Look at me, Ahbay, meet my eyes.”

 He looked at the soothsayer, and in the faintest reflections in the dark, he saw himself, and then he saw himself looking back at her, with her reflection in her eyes, his eyes shining like hers.
 It had taken weeks to learn this simple technique, to grasp vision, and now it was almost effortless.

-“The pull…” she started
+“The pull…” she started,

 “…is strong,” he finished.
 “This is the moment of my…”